Online advertising takes many forms, from pay per click ads to pop-ups ads, new advertising methods are being developed all the time.

 “Promotional or sponsored content which matches the styling, format, and theme of the website or platform they are displayed on.”

-Or in other words, ads that are purposely made not to look like ads!
+Or in other words, editorial ads that are purposely made not to look like ads!

-The most common type of native ads are usually advertorials.
-If you’ve never heard of that term before then don’t worry, it’s a pretty niche term that only magazine’s usually use.
+The most common type of native ads are usually advertorials and editorials.
+If you’ve never heard of that term before then don’t worry, it’s a pretty niche term usually only used in regards to magazines.

 Another popular new site that focuses on financial and business news is Bloomberg.
 Having over 92 million monthly visitors to their site, Bloomberg turns these users into ad revenue using native ads.

-On Bloomberg, these native ads are more focused towards financial and business articles as opposed to a generic niche.
-This allows advertisers to target users knowing they’re most likely enjoy financially related ads.
+On Bloomberg, these native ads are more focused on financial and business articles as opposed to a generic niche.
+This allows advertisers to target users knowing that they’ll most likely enjoy financially related ads.

 The Telegraph is a very popular newspaper in the UK but also the world.
 Currently, it gets around 101 million monthly visitors to the site.
 All of which are looking to read the latest news in politics, business and global affairs.